 With these elements in place, you can take it a step further to see how each of your components affects each other and your company as a whole.
 Here’s one of the use cases: you might test a change in suppliers in your SDM platform to see how the switch might impact your profitability.

 Product ideation takes a lot of time and resources.
 Therefore, it’s important to avoid recurrent costs associated with ideation and other processes that take place prior to product development.
-That said, one of the greatest benefits of using a specification-first rather than process-first approach is that you don’t have to reinvent the wheel when you want to create a new product.
+That said, one of the greatest benefits of using a specification-first rather than process-first approach is that you don’t have to reinvent the wheel when you want to create a new product, promoting the reuse of existing components.
 You can simply clone and tweak an existing product and immediately know where to get all of the product’s inputs.
 Once you lay out the product’s DNA, you can intelligently execute your new product and maximize your profitability, sustainability, innovation, and operations.

 Usability and Flexibility